thomasperson/riftehr/README.md

-## Paitent emergency contact:
+## Patient emergency contact:

 | MRN_1 | EC_FirstName | EC_LastName | EC_PhoneNumber | EC_Zipcode | EC_Relationship |
 | --- | --- | --- | --- | --- | --- |
 | 1 | Katherine | Taylor | 222-222-2222 | 22182 | SPO |

-MRN_1 in the emergency contact file should corrispond to the MRN in the Paitent file as the Emergency Contact information for that paitent.
+MRN_1 in the emergency contact file should corrispond to the MRN in the Patient file as the Emergency Contact information for that patient.
 A single MRN can have multiple Emergency Contacts.
 Any EC relationship types not found in the `reference_files` will be dropped.

-## Paitent demographic:
+## Patient demographic:

 | MRN | BirthYear | Sex |
 | --- | --- | --- |
 | 1 | 1960 | M |

-The MRN in the Paitent demographic file should corrispond to the MRN in the Paitent file.
+The MRN in the Patient demographic file should corrispond to the MRN in the Patient file.
 Should only be one record per MRN, any duplicates will be dropped.